Liverpool win League Cup after Kepa's shoot-out miss

 Mendy sprawled to his right to repel Naby Keita's 20-yard drive, then scrambled across to push Sadio Mane's close-range follow-up over the bar with one hand when it seemed certain he would score.

-Chelsea should have been ahead before the interval when Pulisic found Havertz and he clipped a cross towards Mason Mount, who somehow volleyed wide from eight yards with the goal at his mercy.
+Chelsea should have been ahead before the interval when Mason Mount somehow volleyed wide from eight yards with the goal at his mercy.

-Incredibly, Mount managed an even worse miss early in the second half, scuffing his shot against the post after Pulisic's deft chip left his team-mate completely unmarked inside the area.
+Mount managed an even worse miss early in the second half, scuffing his shot against the post after being left completely unmarked inside the area.

-Chelsea escaped in the 67th minute when Matip nodded Mane's header into the roof of the net from close range before Van Dijk was adjudged offside.
+In the 67th minute, Matip nodded Mane's header into the roof of the net from close range before Van Dijk was adjudged offside.

 Romelu Lukaku, introduced after being left on the bench for a second successive game, thought he had put Chelsea ahead in extra-time, but a debatable offside decision disallowed his clinical finish.